Snaacky/thewiki/docs/guides/torrenting.md

 ## Basics

-&nbsp;

 ### Why should I use torrents?

 For many people, streaming services are more convenient to use.
 However, torrenting is fairly simple and allows for more flexibility.
 Some reasons to use torrents are:

 - A range of qualities and sizes.

-* Better subtitles and style options.
+- Better subtitles and style options.
 - Easier access to a larger variety of titles.

-* Downloaded files for rewatching with no additional data usage.
+- Downloaded files for rewatching with no additional data usage.

 ### What is torrenting?

 The BitTorrent Protocol is an internet protocol for peer-to-peer (P2P) file sharing, where the large file will be broken down into many small pieces called "packets".
 Those packets will be exchanged between all the devices in a P2P network consist of uploaders (a.k.a. "seeders") and downloaders (a.k.a. "leechers").
 The seeders will send the packets that the leechers are still missing until all the needed packets are received, and finally merged into the complete file that you originally wanted to download.

+!!!info
+**Key difference:** The file is not being hosted on any specific servers and ready to be downloaded like the commonly found direct download links on the internet.
+Instead, each computer in the P2P network acts as a small server that will share you small pieces of the file.
 !!!

-> **Key difference:** The file is not being hosted on any specific servers and ready to be downloaded like the commonly found direct download links on the internet.
-Instead, each computer in the P2P network acts as a small server that will share you small pieces of the file.
-> !!!

 ### Torrent clients

 This is the program where you add torrents, connect to other peers, and download the files.

+!!!info
+Keep in mind that some clients (such as newer versions of uTorrent and BitTorrent) have been known to be bundled with crypto miners and adware.
 !!!

-> Keep in mind that some clients (such as newer versions of uTorrent and BitTorrent) have been known to be bundled with crypto miners and adware.
-> !!!

 **Windows, Linux, macOS:**